getvenga/javascript-style-guide/README.md

     ```

   <a name="naming--filename-matches-export"></a><a name="22.6"></a>
   - [23.6](#naming--filename-matches-export) A base filename should exactly match the name of its default export.
+The exception being when we kebab name a directory with an index.js export module.

     ```javascript
     // file 1 contents